Solar Food – local veggies and lamb

 Our food excursion on Gotland led us to Lilla Bjers Farm south of Visby and to meet Elisabeth Gellerstedt at Gisslause Lamb Farm on the north side.
 We also went to Puttersjaus Dairy Farm (check out our blog about our zero-waste dairy experience here).

 Beets in all shapes and forms, natural and nude directly from the soil.
 Just a pity they have to use plastic tape so zero waste beginners like us can't buy them (We did anyway, see below).

 OK, here is a thought: How can anyone not smile when seeing fresh vegetables stacked in wooden boxes?
 With some dirt still on them, with all the vitamins inside and with the tasty greens on top as well.
-Of course we smile.
-At the same time we all understand that if these beats were to be shipped to Australia or Holland, the farm would have to take measures that would destroy the beauty, the freshness and many of the vitamins.
-And that they would arrive in a plastic bag on the destination, several weeks later.
-The possibility to have instant access to global food all year around, at any day of the week has made us numb.
+Of course, we smile.
+At the same time we all understand that if these beats were to be shipped to Australia or Holland, the farm would have to take measures that would destroy the beauty, the freshness, and many of the vitamins.
+And that they would arrive in a plastic bag at the destination, several weeks later.
+The possibility to have instant access to global food all year round, at any day of the week has made us numb.
 Our high demands have passed the point of dignity.
 The excitement and appreciation for local treats have been outcompeted by food trophies from far away.
-The longing for seasonal spikes have faded out as we are used to see all foods available all year around – in some shape or form.
+The longing for seasonal spikes has faded out as we are used to seeing all foods available all year round really really – in some shape or form.
 Yes, it is fantastic and we have in fact learned to love it.
 Or at least learned to benefit from it.

 Lilla Bjers Farm